ArbitRandomUser/MPVShow/readme.md

 `mpv --script=presentation.lua yourawesomevideo.mp4`
 * video starts and is paused
 * press `m`       -> video is unpaused an plays till timestamp 5 where it pauses
-* press `m` again -> video plays but loops from 5 to 10
+* press `m` again -> video plays but loops from timestamp 5 to 10
-* press `m` again -> removes the loop, continues to 10 and over to next slide and pauses at 16
+* press `m` again -> removes the loop, continues to timestamp 10 and over to next slide and pauses at 16
+* press `n` -> moves to timestamp 22 and pauses
+* press `b` -> moves to timestamp timestamp 16 and pauses